Fort Madison, Illinois, United States of America: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Ensure that you choose the correct kind.
-The vast majority of adapters available are simply plugs and require your devices to convert the voltage themselves.
+A plug adapter that supports outlet types A and B. Check that you get the right type.
+A lot of adapters for sale now are simply plugs and expect your electronics to convert the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should work in most locations.
+This one is sufficent for most places.

 What to wear/what to pack: